fatmahussein/ai_financial_advisor/README.md

 # AI Financial Advisor <a name="ai-financial-advisor"></a>

-**AI Financial Advisorr** is a Rails-based AI assistant for financial advisors that integrates with Gmail, Google Calendar, and HubSpot.
+**AI Financial Advisor** is a Rails-based AI assistant for financial advisors that integrates with Gmail, Google Calendar, and HubSpot.
 It uses RAG (Retrieval-Augmented Generation) with Ollama to provide intelligent responses, context-aware actions, and proactive workflows.

 [Live demo]()